AA-n-d-y/basic-pong-game/README.md

 # Pong

 A simple two player pong game made using Python's Turtle library.
-The objective is to hit the ball behind your opponent's paddle to score a point.
+The objective is to hit the ball so that it goes behind your opponent's paddle to score a point.
 The first person to reach 3 goals will win the match.

 ## Controls